VirgilSecurity/demo-firebase-ios/README.md

   ```
   * Click **PUBLISH**.
 * Go to the Project settings and add your iOS app's bundleID.
-* Download the generated GoogleService-Info.plist file from Project Settings and copy it to the root directory of this sample.
+* Download the generated GoogleService-Info.plist file from Project Settings and copy it to the **Firebase Chat iOS** directory of this sample.

 #### Cloud functions
 * Install node if you don't have one.
 Firebase recommend to use v6.14.0 at the moment of the demo creation.